counting down to ireland!

 Why am I doing this you might ask.
 Well, so many people have no idea how to put dinner on their table or know where their food comes from.
 That is what I want to change.
 My goal is to teach adults and kids how to cook.
 Another skill I’m exploring is recipe development, creating recipes for companies and restaurants.
 That is something I do (and love) every day for home and my website, and I’d like to continue doing this on my new career path.

 What’s my biggest worry.
-The metric system. 🙂
+Rain in my boots. 🙂

 Going back to school will give me the ‘chutzpah’ I need to get/keep moving on this new career journey.
 It will push me to learn new techniques, try different foods and other things I wouldn’t probably do on my own (like butcher a lamb!?!).
 I’ve started talking to many people in town about doing all the above and getting the ball rolling on it.
 I am over the moon excited!